 (Websites that provide services and information for travelers)

 Powerful ecommerce features of Drupal makes it easy to to sell airplane, train and bus tickets, or to rent hotel rooms and vehicles, and for booking tours, cruises and vacation packages.
 Many travel sites on Drupal are evidence of this.
 WordPress isn’t good at managing online payments and reservations, at least not with ease.

 (Solely online media sites or online editions of offline newspapers, magazines and journals)

 Since online newspapers and magazines are all about publishing articles on the web, WordPress seems to be the right option, as it was initially designed as a blogging platform.
 And it is a good choice for small local publications.
 However, large news portals, managed by a large staff, require more control and flexibility then WordPress can offer.
 Among Drupal’s benefits for the media and publishing industry is customizable publishing and scheduling workflow, many moderation states and easy subscription management.

-For which industries is it better to choose WordPress?
+For which industries is it better to choose WordPress and why?